Sten-Ove Ramberg: Post-playing career

+Legacy

-In 2004, he was voted as the seventh best player ever in Hammarby's history.
+In 2004, Ramberg was voted as the seventh best player ever in Hammarby's history.
 In 2015, he also got inducted to the Hall of Fame at Brommapojkarna.

+Bandy career

 Ramberg was also a gifted player in the sport of bandy, representing Hammarby IF Bandy whilst still being an active footballer.
 In 1978, he also earned two caps for the Swedish national bandy team.